robot10235/HPC/README.md

 # HPC
 Some codes and files about parallel programming. <br>
-Study from An Introduction to Parallel Programming by Peter S. Pacheco
+From An Introduction to Parallel Programming by Peter S. Pacheco